 \textbf{Implementation.} We use DensNet-121 \citep{huang2017densely}, pretrained on ImageNet, and fine tuned for our specific task.
 We use DenseNet because it was shown to outperform other commonly used architectures on the CheXpert dataset \citep{irvin2019chexpert, ke2021chextransfer,jabbour2020deep}.
 All models are implemented in TensorFlow \citep{tensorflow2015-whitepaper}.
 We train all models using a batch size of 64, and image sizes 256 $\times$ 256 for 50 epochs.
 We used publicly available code provided by the authors in \cite{makar2021causally}\footnote{\url{https://github.com/mymakar/causally_motivated_shortcut_removal}}.

-In addition to C-MMD, WM-MMD described in section \ref{sec:method}, we implement a deep neural network (DNN) without any robustness or fairness penalties, and M-MMD, which encourages independence rather than separation.
-The objective for M-MMD is similar to W-MMD (equation~\eqref{eqn:empirical_mmd_loss}) with the distinction that it does not re-weight the samples, i.e., it does not utilize $u_i$.
+In addition to C-MMD, WM-MMD described in section \ref{sec:method}, we implement a deep neural network (DNN) without any robustness or fairness penalties.
+We note that C-MMD is the same as MinDiff, which is the approach to enforce EO in Tensorflow\footnote{\url{https://www.tensorflow.org/responsible_ai/model_remediation}}.

 For the three MMD based models, we need to pick the free parameter $\alpha$ which controls how strictly we enforce the MMD penalty, and $\gamma$, which is the kernel bandwidth needed to compute the MMD.
 We follow the cross-validation procedure outlined in \citet{makar2021causally}.
 Specifically, we split the training and validation data into 75\% for training and 25\% for validation.
 We further split the validation data into 5 ``folds''.
 We compute the MMD on each of the folds.
 The MMD is computed the same way as in training, meaning for the conditional MMD penalty, we compute the conditional MMD on each of the 5 folds, and similarly for the weighted marginal MMD, and the marginal MMD.
 We then compute the mean and standard deviation of the MMD estimate over the 5 folds.
 Using a T-test, we test if the mean MMD is statistically significantly different from zero.
 We exclude hyperparameters that yield a non-zero MMD.
 Out of the remaining hyperparameters, we pick the model that has the best performance, i.e., the lowest logistic loss.
 For the DNN, we perform L2-regularization.
 We pick the regularization parameter based on the validation loss.
 Additional details about hyperparameters are included in the appendix.